Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		AMIs provide a great way to back up a complete EC2 instance configuration, which we can use to launch a replacement instance in the event of a failure.

 +	####	Step 3.
 Instance types

+	The instance type specifies the hardware of the host computer that's used for our instance, such as CPU, memory, storage, and networking capacity.
+	Amazon EC2 provides a selection of instance types that these components optimize to fit different use cases.
+We select the appropriate instance type based on the requirements of the application or software that we plan to run on our instance.